 Let’s work with Facebook for this example, as it is still the largest social media platform in the world.
 You may be familiar with the concept of a sales funnel for your business.
 It is the same idea applied to social media.

 A social media sales funnel grabs potential customer’s attention with some great content and then leads them through the funnel or sales process until such time as they’re ready to make a decision about whether they want to buy or not.
 As these potential customers move further down the funnel they will demand different information to help them make their purchase decision.
 And it’s our job to provide that information for them at the right time.

 Using social media, you can use a mixture of both organic and paid content and ads to optimise the platform to work as a sales funnel.
-Facebook in particular is great for this as you can pinpoint the exact audience you are after with highly targeted Facebook ads.
+Facebook, in particular, is great for this as you can pinpoint the exact audience you are after with highly targeted Facebook ads.

 The problem for many small businesses is that they don’t invest their time on social media in a structured way.
 If you are presenting content as and when the idea for a post comes to you there is no strategy involved in that.
 There is no follow through and it’s not clear what stage of the sales funnel it addresses.
-This is understandable, after all most of us are used to using social media for our own personal use and it is instinctively an organic process – but it can’t be when it comes to business.
-We need to be structured and organised to capitalise on those users who may be interested in our product or service, but are not focussed on making a purchase while on social media.
+This is understandable; after all most of us are used to using social media for our own personal use and it is instinctively an organic process – but it can’t be when it comes to business.
+We need to be structured and organised to capitalise on those users who may be interested in our product or service but are not focused on making a purchase while on social media.

 When we take a targeted approach by implementing a social media sales funnel, we guide our potential audience through the whole sales process easily and seamlessly, making it enjoyable for them, answering their needs and building great connections along the way.

 - Make Your Audience Aware of Your Presence